Lindquist beach is a paid, public beach on the island of St. Thomas, USVI. It is part of a protected 21 acre area called Smith Bay Park.

 Are there restaurants nearby?

-Yes there are restaurants close by, but not directly on the beach.
-You would need to rent a car or take a taxi.
+There are restaurants close by, but not directly on the beach.
+You need to rent a car or take a taxi.
 We usually opt to pack a lunch.

 What else to do in the area